Robert G. Thompson: Communist Party

-Following the war, Thompson was involved with the leadership of the Communist Party USA, and was convicted in the Foley Square trial, alongside the rest of the party leadership, for violating the Smith Act.
+Following the war, Thompson was involved with the leadership of the Communist Party USA, and by October 1945 was state chairman of the Communist Party of New York.
+He was the party's candidate for New York State Comptroller in the 1946 elections, earning roughly 2% of the vote.

+In 1949, Thompson was convicted in the Foley Square trial, alongside the rest of the party leadership, for violating the Smith Act.
 He was sentenced to imprisonment for three years.
 After the Supreme Court affirmed his conviction, he absconded, and for this he was convicted of criminal contempt and ordered to serve an additional four-year sentence.
-While serving his sentence, Thompson was assaulted by a group of Yugoslav fascists who had jumped ship in the United States, one of whom cracked Thompson's skull with a metal pipe while standing on a lunch line.
+While serving his sentence, Thompson was assaulted by a group of Serbian anti-communist Chetniks who had jumped ship in the United States, one of whom cracked Thompson's skull with a metal pipe while standing on a lunch line.

-Following his release Thompson continued with the Communist Party including organizing protests against the Vietnam War.
+Thompson was finally released from prison on June 20, 1957 after federal judge Edmund Louis Palmieri decided that Thompson's remaining sentence may have been invalid, and that he was not a flight risk due to his injuries.
+Following his release, Thompson continued with the Communist Party, including organizing protests against the Vietnam War.

 Death

-Thompson suffered a fatal heart attack on October 16, 1965.
+Thompson suffered a fatal heart attack in New York City on October 16, 1965.
 As controversial in death as in life, after initially granted burial at Arlington National Cemetery, his post-service activities led the Army, under pressure from Congress, to rescind its permission.
-Subsequently, the Army was ordered by the United States Court of Appeals for the District of Columbia Circuit to permit the interment.
+Subsequently, after his wife Sylvia appealed the decision, the Army was ordered by the United States Court of Appeals for the District of Columbia Circuit to permit the interment.